LekoArts/gatsby-starter-tmdb/README.md

 1. Create an account/Login on [The Movie Database](https://www.themoviedb.org/) and grab your [API Key](https://developers.themoviedb.org/3/getting-started/introduction)
 1. Create your [Session ID](https://developers.themoviedb.org/3/authentication/how-do-i-generate-a-session-id)
     1. Create a new [request token](https://developers.themoviedb.org/3/authentication/create-request-token) by inserting your API key into the `api_key` field on the "Try it out" tab
+    1. Make sure to allow your account writing-access to that request token by following the url  `https://www.themoviedb.org/authenticate/{place-your-request-token-here}`
     1. Create a new [Session ID](https://developers.themoviedb.org/3/authentication/create-session) by going to the "Try it out" tab, insert your API key into the `api_key` field and insert your _request token_ into the **Request Body** json, so:
     ```json
     {